- What is a P-Card?

 - Agency Benefits.

 With the P-Card state employees can simply purchase where they can find the best value, no more setting up charge accounts at every store in town, having to use "store" charge cards, issuing petty cash, requesting rotary checks for mail order or internet businesses, or having to issue purchase orders for every small purchase (and hotel reservations!).
 That means no more piles of invoices from retailers to process, missing invoices to search for, reconciling multiple statements, and answering calls from retailers on overdue bills.
 The agency gets one statement for payment that shows the total amount due for all cardholders.
-Each cardholder gets an individual statement from Wells Fargo Bank to reconcile that includes all their purchases for the month.
+Each cardholder can obtain an individual statement from Bank of America's Works system (for agencies that use the State Controller's Office P-Card Application, cardholder statements can be obtained from that system) to reconcile that includes all their purchases for the month.

 - Vendor Benefits.